tanuj5480/100-Days-of-Data-Science/Logs.md

 ## Day 21: Nov 20, 2018
 **Progress**: Experimenting with more individual models, such as Gradient Boosting, Kernel Ridge.
 Not much improvement

+## Day 22: Nov 21, 2018
+**Progress**: Understanding how sklearn pipeline works.
+It would help in combining various models in one go. https://www.kaggle.com/baghern/a-deep-dive-into-sklearn-pipelines